10 Facts About the September Equinox

 In reality, most places on Earth enjoy more than 12 hours of daylight on this day.
-This is because of 2 reasons: the way sunrise and sunset are defined and atmospheric refraction of sunlight.
+This is because of two reasons: the way sunrise and sunset are defined and atmospheric refraction of sunlight.

 Locations that are not on the equator do get to experience equal day and night twice a year, usually a few days before or after the equinoxes.
 The dates for this event, which is also known as equilux, depend on a location's latitude – those closer to the Equator celebrate it a few days before the equinox, people in the Northern Hemisphere reach the equilux a few days after the equinox.

 8. Shorter Time Between Moonrises

 The full Moon closest to the September equinox, the Harvest Moon, is astronomically special.
-This is because the time between 1 moonrise to another around this period becomes shorter.
+This is because the time between one moonrise to another around this period becomes shorter.

 Known as the Harvest Moon Effect, this phenomenon occurs due to the low angle the Moon's orbit around Earth makes with the horizon during this time of year.